Wa to Yo

-Wa to Yo (Japanese: 和と洋, lit.
-Japanese and Western) is the eleventh studio album by Japanese-American singer-songwriter Ai.
-It was released on June 7, 2017 through EMI Records and Universal Music Group.
-It consists of two discs, the Wa disc recorded in Japanese while the Yo disc was recorded in English.
-The album features guest appearances and collaborations from Kodō, Jinmenusagi, Himekami, Jamaican musician Junior Reid, American singer-songwriter Eric Bellinger, and American singer-songwriter Chris Brown.
-Wa to Yo is primarily a J-pop, R&B, soul and hip hop album.
+Wa to Yo (和と洋) is the eleventh studio album by Japanese-American singer-songwriter Ai.
+It was released on June 7, 2017, through EMI Records, as a double album.
+Wanting to express both her American and Japanese background, Ai recorded the Wa disc in Japanese with traditional Japanese sensibilities while the Yo disc was recorded in English with R&B and hip hop influences.

-Two singles were released from Wa to Yo, "Justice Will Prevail at Last" and "Kira Kira" featuring Naomi Watanabe.

 Background

 After the release of Moriagaro in 2013, Ai was engaged to Hiro, the leader and vocalist of the rock band Kaikigesshoku.
 The pair had been dating for 10 years, and wed in January 2014.
 In August 2015, Ai gave birth to her first child.
+In November 2015, EMI released a greatest hits album, The Best.
+A deluxe version was released in 2016.

-The album was first teased on Ai's YouTube channel on April 20, 2017.
+Wa to Yo was first teased on Ai's YouTube channel on April 20, 2017.

 Development

-Wanting to "convey the goodness of Japan" to the rest of the world and "the goodness of the overseas to Japanese people", Ai collaborated with several producers, artists and songwriters from both Japan and the west.
+Wanting to "convey the goodness of Japan" to the rest of the world and "the goodness of the overseas to Japanese people", Ai collaborated with several producers, artists and songwriters from both Japan and the west coast.
 The album combines traditional Japanese instruments with modern western genres.
+Majority of the songs on the album were used in commercial tie-ins, such as "Feel It", which was used by Japanese fashion brand Global Work.

+In a 2017 interview with The Japan Times, Ai explained Japanese record labels found her sound "too American" at the start of her career.
+She further added she loved "both (sides)" of her Japanese and American background equally.
+Regarding the lyricism of Wa to Yo, Ai described the Yo disc as "sexier, and has more love songs" compared to the Wa disc.

-In an interview with her label, Ai stated majority of the English songs from the Yo disc were recorded during her Atlantic City session, originally intended for her tenth studio album, Moriagaro.
+In an interview with her record label, Ai stated majority of the English songs from the Yo disc were recorded during her Atlantic City session, originally intended for her tenth studio album, Moriagaro.

+Release and promotion

+The album was released on June 7, 2017.
+Unlike most physical releases in Japan, no first press editions bundles were included.

+In promotion of the album, Ai embarked on the Wa to Yo Tour.
+A video album was released containing footage from the tour in June 2018.